code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 </html>
 ```

-JoinFaces ships with a number of [JSF properties](https://github.com/joinfaces/joinfaces#jsf-properties-configuration-via-applicationproperties-or-applicationyml){:target="_blank"} that allow you to auto-configure your project.
+There are a lot of [JSF properties](https://github.com/joinfaces/joinfaces#jsf-properties-configuration-via-applicationproperties-or-applicationyml){:target="_blank"} available that allow you to configure your project.

-In this example we will change the default Spring Boot server HTTP port value from <var>'8080'</var> to <var>'9090'</var> by explicitly setting it in the <var>application.yml</var> properties file located under <var>src/main/resources</var>.
-We also set the context path to <var>'codenotfound'</var> as shown below.
+In this example we will change the default Spring Boot server HTTP port value from <var>'8080'</var> to <var>'9090'</var> by explicitly setting it in the <var>application.yml</var> properties file located under <var>src/main/resources</var> as shown below.
+We also set the context path to <var>'codenotfound'</var>.

 ``` yaml
 server: